Updated July 3, 2023

 Big Bang Model

-This is a simple model, which requires a lot of funds and planning.
-This has been conceptualized around the big bang theory of the universe.
-Like big bang contains lots of galaxies, planets, stars.
-Same way, putting together lots of fund and programming ensure best software product.
+This is a simple model which requires a lot of funds and planning.
+Scientists have conceptualized this based on the big bang theory of the universe.
+Like big bang contains lots of galaxies, planets, and stars.
+In the same way, putting together lots of funds and programming ensures the best software product.

-The focus is always kept on programming and delivering the best product, with very less focus on planning and risk analysis.
+The team always focuses on programming and delivering the best product, with less emphasis on planning and risk analysis.

-In short, software development is used by all organization to perform varieties of the task that can address and ease out work for people/fulfills requirements of the customer.
+In short, all organizations use software development to perform various tasks that can address and ease work for people/fulfills customer requirements.